espressif/esp-hosted/docs/Linux_based_host/SPI_setup.md

 ![alt text](rpi_esp32_s2_setup.jpg "setup of Raspberry-Pi as host and ESP32-S2 as ESP peripheral")

-### Software setup
+### Raspberry-Pi Software Setup
-The SPI master driver is disabled by default on Raspberry Pi OS.
+The SPI master driver is disabled by default on Raspberry-Pi OS.
 To enable it add following commands in  _/boot/config.txt_ file
 ```
 dtparam=spi=on
 dtoverlay=disable-bt